ak-chelibashki/ak-chelibashki/README.md

 In future I'd love to learn more about low level programming and robotics.
 I am interested in IoT security and how to create our personal digital space more secure.

-I'll use this profile to upload projects on which I have been working on for my college and university tasks and assessments.
+I'll use this profile to upload projects on which I work during my spare time
-I'll also upload projects on which I work during my spare time.

 <!--
 **ak-chelibashki/ak-chelibashki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on Trade Ledger Java application implementing front and back end development.
-- 🌱 I’m currently learning for Oracle Associate.
+- 🌱 I’m currently learning for Machine Larning and Data Scripting.
 - 👯 I’m looking to collaborate on projects involving Java and PL/SQL.
-- 📫 How to reach me: chelibashki999@proton.me
+- 📫 How to reach me: akchelibashki@yahoo.com
 -->